Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 # Walkthrough: Operationalizing Tensorflow image classification

-In this walkthrough, you will learn how to deploy a Tensorflow model as a web service using the Azure Machine Learning CLI.
+In this walkthrough, you will learn how to deploy a Tensorflow model as a web service using the Azure Machine Learning component for the Azure CLI 2.0.
 The walkthrough uses the [MNIST sample dataset](http://yann.lecun.com/exdb/mnist/) to train a model to recognize a handwritten digit and is based on the Tensorflow [MNIST For ML Beginners](https://www.tensorflow.org/get_started/mnist/beginners) tutorial.

 Steps: